pabloromanelli/zeebe/benchmarks/setup/README.md

 Welcome to the setup a benchmark. :wave:

+This documnet describes the steps to setup and run a benchmark.
+It is target at a Linux system.

+If you want to run it on Windows, please consider the [Best Practices Windows](BestPracticesWindows.md).

 ## Requirements

-Make sure you have the following installed: gcloud, kubectl, kubens and helm!
+Make sure you have the following installed: docker, gcloud, kubectl, kubens and helm!

 ## How to setup a Benchmark namespace